Search symbol...

 Why Insider Data Matters

 Academic research has consistently shown that insider purchases tend to outperform the broader market.
 A study from the Journal of Finance found that stocks with heavy insider buying outperformed by an average of 8.9% over the following 12 months.
-Insider selling is less informative (insiders sell for many reasons — diversification, taxes, planned sales), but clustered selling can still be a warning sign.
+Insider selling is less informative (insiders sell for many reasons — diversification, taxes, planned sales), but heavy selling by several insiders at once can still be a warning sign.

 How to Read Form 4 Filings